JAPHETHNYARANGA/solutech-events/Readme.md

 # 2. Add execute permission
 chmod +x setup.sh start.sh

-# 3. Run the setup script
+# 3. Run the setup script in your terminal

 ./setup.sh

 This will:

 Install backend (Laravel) and frontend (Nuxt) dependencies